fetchai/docs-archived/docs/learn_the_concepts/peer_to_peer_systems.md

 * **No oversight**: in most of P2P networks, the decentralized nature makes it hard for a single administrator to monitor contents, and these can be at risk from malware and viruses.
 Sharing files with an infected node can transmit malware through the network and could cause problems over several affected peers.

 * **Slow transmission**: simultaneous uploading and downloading of files can lead to a slower rate of transmission.
-While the idea is that it is more reliable and usually faster to utilize the processing power of multiple peers, the double function of uploading content while downloading other resources might actually make it slower.
+The double function of uploading content while downloading other resources might actually make it slower.

 * **Poor internet performance**: file sharing through P2P networks uses a lot of bandwidth and CPU, which can slow the computer performance for the individual user, especially when it comes to the internet.
 If multiple files are being shared, there is a risk that productivity in other areas could be reduced.